hjf-hjf/TASPH/README.md

 Please contact us at junfanhuang@126.com for questions.

 # Datasets
-datasets: download from the following link: https://pan.baidu.com/s/1_qurXrHNhspHUDnSwGLm7w with code: yosy
+Download from the following link: https://pan.baidu.com/s/1_qurXrHNhspHUDnSwGLm7w with code: yosy

 # Run Demo
 Run TASPH_demo.m and the result is saved in log.txt